Distribution of Monetary Wealth

 August 6, 2012

 Many processes in nature produce probability distributions that approximate a power law.
 One example is the distribution of monetary wealth.
-Here is are some simple computer experiments that demonstrates how that might arise.
+Here are some simple computer experiments that demonstrate how that might arise.

 In the simulations, we take a model society with one million individuals and give them all $100,000 which they are free to invest or spend in such a way that their wealth changes by an amount in the range of -10% to +10% each year.
 We then look at the distribution of wealth within the society after twenty years.
 The code was written in PowerBASIC and is available for download.